the wynter wonderland course

-Wynter Wonderland is a transformative 8-week virtual course that critiques Western concepts of “the human” and emphasizes the decolonization of knowledge with a Hip Hop womanist lens.
-This course focuses on Black women to explore race, gender, and colonial power structures.
-This interdisciplinary course integrates scholar Sylvia Wynter’s concepts “on being human” and Sister Souljah’s classic novel, The Coldest Winter Ever, to reimagine identity beyond societal stereotypes and recognize Hip Hop as a form of cognitive justice and cultural resistance.
+Wynter Wonderland and Wynter in the Summer are transformative 6-week virtual courses that critiques Western concepts of “the human” and emphasizes the decolonization of knowledge with a Hip Hop womanist lens.
+These courses focus on Black women to explore race, gender, and their relationship in and out of colonial power structures.
+These interdisciplinary courses integrate scholar Sylvia Wynter’s concept “on being human” and Sister Souljah’s classic novel, The Coldest Winter Ever, to reimagine identity beyond societal stereotypes and recognize Hip Hop as a form of cognitive justice and cultural resistance.
 The collective will explore how Hip Hop empowers Black women to challenge dominant narratives, express their experiences, and foster a sense of community.

-Kashema Hutchinson (PhD in Urban Education) and Chinyere Okafor (Doctoral Candidate in Critical Social Psychology) will co-facilitate the course.
+Kashema Hutchinson (PhD in Urban Education) and Chinyere Okafor (Doctoral Candidate in Critical Social Psychology) are the co-facilitators.

 Course Topics Include: